Next Generation Sequencing (Virtual)07 - 11 September 2020Virtual course

 - Application and bursary deadline Closed

-Hands-on training in the latest next generation sequencing systems.
+Virtual training in the latest next-generation sequencing systems

 Next generation sequencing has become the premier tool in genetic and genomic analysis.
-This laboratory-based course is directed at scientists who will be generating and interpreting sequence information in their research and wish to gain a better understanding of the techniques involved and their applications.
-This course is not meant to replace the manufacturers’ training normally supplied with new instruments, nor is it intended to be a training course for those solely interested in next generation sequencing bioinformatics.
+This laboratory-based course is directed at scientists who will be generating and interpreting sequence information in their research and wish to gain a better understanding of the platforms and techniques involved, and their applications.

 The course will include theoretical and practical information on all of the next-generation sequencing systems available and those on the near horizon.
-The laboratory element will cover a mix of technologies that will be determined nearer the time, but will be chosen from platforms including,
+The laboratory element will cover a mix of the latest technologies, but will be chosen from short- and long-read sequencing platforms including,

 – Illumina Miseq/HiSeq

 A key aim of the course is to allow participants to make informed decisions about which technology to apply to solve specific research questions they may face in the future.
 A variety of applications will be covered as time permits, e.g., RNA-Seq, target enrichment, bacterial sequencing, cancer genomics, human variation analysis, etc. All the basic techniques of post-sequencing analysis will be covered, QC, alignment, assembly, variant calling, etc.

 Please note: For the data analysis components of the course, applicants will require a working knowledge of the UNIX/Linux operating system.
 This can be obtained by various methods and is essential to fully benefit from the course.
 There are numerous online introductory tutorials to the UNIX/Linux operating system and command line, including: